learnedsystems/SOSDLeaderboard/leaderboard.md

 Results below are by model.
 Click on a header to sort by that measure.
 Click on an index name to open the relevant GitHub repo.

 <div id="latency-leaderboard" class = "group" style="width:120%;">
-Average lookup time for a randomly selected key in a sorted dataset of size 200M
+This leaderboard displays the average lookup time for a randomly selected key in a sorted dataset of size 200M.
 <table id="latency-table" class="sortable tables">
     <thead>
         <tr>